ibexa/documentation-user/docs/taxonomy.md

+---
+description: Use taxonomy to organize Content items with structured tags.
+---

 # Taxonomy

 Tags (taxonomy) enable you to organize content using keywords and create relationships between them to make it easier for users to find the content they need.